Ice Tracker

 in 2017 we installed differential dGPS units on two Glaciers in Iceland.
 Each site has one fixed base station and one moving unit on a glacier.
 The two are synchronised to wake up when readings are needed.
 The location data are sent back to the UK via Iridium Satellite messaging and combined with other data to study the glaciers.

-The new dGPS units from Swift were linked to an Iridium Satellite-messaging unit (Rockblock) using a Python programmed Espruino Pico computer.
+The dGPS units from Swift were linked to an Iridium Satellite-messaging unit (Rockblock) using a Python programmed Espruino Pico computer.
 See the schematic below for details.

 We where able to see the data coming in every day.
 See our Blog.

-Here is a Schematic of our Piksi Multi based node showing how we power up the GPS/Iridium separately when we need them.
+Here is a Schematic of our original Piksi Multi based node showing how we power up the GPS/Iridium separately when we need them.
 Also the use of multiple batteries to increase capacity and avoid duplicating power supplies.
 The Espruino Pico was programmed entirely in MicroPython making it easy to adapt in the field.

 This is the second Fjalls base station location – covering a wider area of the glacier.